 The Division of Florida Colleges (DFC) continues to provide certified data in Excel format on the areas of measurement required by statute and rule.
-Additionally, tables have been created and embedded in the template for setting goals and reflecting goal achievement.
+Additionally, tables have been created and are embedded in the template for setting goals and reflecting goal achievement.
 DFC encourages each college to devote attention to the development of effective methods and strategies for any areas of improvement identified in analyses.

-Submission of the College Annual Equity Update is due to the Florida Department of Education, Division of Florida Colleges by May 1, 2020.
+Submission of the College's Annual Equity Update is due to the Florida Department of Education, Division of Florida Colleges by April 30, 2021.
 The update should be submitted by email to FCSInfo@fldoe.org.
 Colleges must submit this equity template in Word format.
 PDFs of the report template will not be accepted.
 Colleges may attach additional documents in PDF or Word format as appendices.
-Note: while the report must be submitted by May 1, 2020, DFC will accept signature pages signifying district board of trustees' approval after the May 1, 2020, deadline, if the college indicates the equity report approval is scheduled for its next district board of trustees meeting.